 What is Service Integration and Management (SIAM)?

-SIAM operating models are typically built upon a three-tiered structure.
+Service management operating models, such as SIAM are typically built upon a three-tiered structure:

 The responsibility for the ICF, which can sometimes be referred to as the retained customer organisation, cannot be outsourced to an external service provider.
 The ICF remains focused on the strategic direction of the business and must not become embroiled in the day-to-day management of the service providers.

 The role of the Service Integrator can be outsourced to an external provider as this is a service management function.
 However, evidence to-date suggests that most organisations have opted for the development of an internal function, but it must remain organisationally separate from the ICF.

 It is important to remember that the days of the large, monolithic outsourcing contract are over and are being replaced by the aggregation of multiple, specialist service providers competing with each other for outsourcing contracts typically lasting between 2 to 5 years.
 However, managing multiple service providers leads to more complexity.

 SIAM helps to build focus on the āone teamā culture despite service providers being from separate organisations.
 It allows customers to focus on their core business, leaving the Service Integrator to manage the complexities and challenges of a complex sourcing model.